 This course is especially designed for beginners and introduces you to the art of Chi Kung (also written as Qigong).
 Come along and discover the gentle art of movement, where the breath is used in harmony with body movements, thereby helping to create a smooth flow in movement.
-Chi Kung is a Chinese movement exercise, which has been around for thousands of years.
-Chi, meaning energy, life force, is also written as Qi or Ki, pronounced Chee.
-At this workshop you will learn some flowing, strengthening moves, which helps the body to relax.
-Routine practice helps to maintain overall health and vitality.
-Among the many benefits, Chi Kung helps in reducing stress, relaxes the mind and body and helps maintain focus and clarity.
+Chi Kung is a Chinese movement exercise, This course will teach you some slow meditative movements and postures, linked to the Five Elements in Chinese Philosophy.
+You will learn the basic theory of The Five Elements.
+Chi kung helps to focus the mind and builds confidence.

 What will we cover?